mikkelbu/reading-list/README.md

 * "Rød mand/sort mand" by Kim Leine
 * "The Dark Forest" and "Death's End" - book 2 and 3 in the "The Three-Body Problem" book series by Cixin Liu
 * "Dette fremmede i mig" by Orhan Pamuk
-* "How Big Things Get Done" by Bent Flyvbjerg
-* "The Murderbot Diaries - Rogue Protocol" by Martha Wells

 ## Books that I want to buy
 * "The Books of Earthsea - The Complete Illustrated Edition" by Ursula K. Le Guin (I've read the first three books a couple of times as a child)